GuilhermeNakahata/GuilhermeNakahata/README.md

 :student: I'm an Master student in Computer Science at UEM.

+:1234: I'm working in the area of computational optimization.

-:boat: I'm currently developing a autonomous boat.
+:boat: I'm currently developing an autonomous boat.

 :deciduous_tree: My hobby is Bonsai!
 So I developed a bonsai style classification using artificial intelligence you can check it [HERE][dataset]!